 Stands for Focus-One-touch mechanism, on Tokina lenses.
 It enables you to switch between autofocus and manual focus by snapping the focus ring backwards and forwards.

 Optical term describing the distance between the optical centre of a lens and its focal point.
 In practice, the focal length is a measure of the magnification and angle of view of a given lens or zoom setting.
 It’s usually measured in millimetres.
 However, its usefulness as a way of comparing different lenses is diminished by the fact that the exact focal length required to give a particular angle of view will depend on the size of the imaging chip used by the camera in question.
-See EFL.
+Read more: What is focal length?